frankkhung/frank_portfolio/critique-by-design.md

 - **Tooltips:** Keeps the main view clean while providing detailed information on demand

 **What it shows differently:**
 Instead of a confusing list of random phenomena, users now see a structured journey through the frequency spectrum.
-They can understand that their heartbeat, their WiFi, and gamma rays are all part of the same fundamental concept—just at vastly different scales.
+They can understand that their heartbeat, their WiFi, and gamma rays are all part of the same fundamental concept—just at vastly different frequency.

-**Limitations**
-Tableau's display might look different on different platform or different display monitors.
-It's hard to have a fixed format of the graph.

 ## AI Acknowledgment